-produces an event at the source level (as opposed to in the instrumentation in the interpreter).
+produces an event report from the program itself, as opposed to reports from the instrumentation in the interpreter.
 Such events are called artificial events.
 The value of code is not limited to a one-character string; it can be any value.
 Normally, only one-character strings event codes are returned by EvGet().
-However, EvGet() has an optional second argument, which if nonnull accepts event codes that are not one-character strings.
+However, EvGet() has an optional second argument, which if nonnull allows EvGet() to accept event codes that are not one-character strings.
+For example, requests only artificial events.